 The RDP Shadow Reality: You Run a Heterogeneous Network Full of Systems That Are At Different OS Levels.

-I gave a talk on RDP 8 at TechMentor two weeks ago, and asked for a show of hands to find out who had deployed Windows Server 2012 in their environment.
+I gave a talk on RDP 8 at TechMentor once, and asked for a show of hands to find out who had deployed Windows Server 2012 in their environment.
 The vast majority of attendees were still running Windows Server 2008, and those who had started deploying Windows Server 2012 still had a lot of Server 2008 systems in place.
-So the reality is, you’ll be dealing with two different approaches to shadowing RDP users for a while.
+It was clear that there would be two different approaches to shadowing RDP users for quite a while.

-Given this challenge, we’ve recently built a bit of magic into our latest version of Remote Desktop Commander when it comes to shadowing users.
+Given this challenge, we built a bit of magic quite some time ago into Remote Desktop Commander when it comes to shadowing users.
 We automatically detect whether or not you want to shadow a user on the local system or a remote system, and we also look at the OS level of both the local machine and the remote machine.
 If both systems are running Windows 8.1, 2012 R2, Windows 10 or later, we shell out immediately to MSTSC with the new options.
 If there is an OS level mismatch, we’ll first establish a client RDP session on the remote system, and then auto launch a helper utility on the remote system that will invoke the appropriate shadowing technique to start shadowing the desired session.

 In addition, as you can see in the above screenshot, we give you even more options before starting the RDP user shadow attempt.
 For instance, you can temporarily override the GPO that controls whether or not users are notified that their session will be shadowed.
 You can also start your client session in Admin mode, so that the connection broker doesn’t block you from connecting to the desired server in the collection.